 The first step is to search the audit log for sharing events.
-For more information (including the required permissions) about searching the audit log, see Search the audit log in the Security & Compliance Center.
+For more information (including the required permissions) about searching the audit log, see Search the audit log.

 Sign in using your work or school account.

-In the left pane of the Security & Compliance Center, click Search > Audit log search.
+In the left pane of the Microsoft Purview compliance portal, click Audit.

 Under Activities, click Sharing and access request activities to search for sharing-related events.

 Select a date and time range to find the sharing events that occurred within that period.